ibexa/documentation-developer/docs/release_notes/ez_platform_v1.10.0.md

 ### eZ Platform Enterprise Edition - Studio Demo

 -   [DEMO-102](https://issues.ibexa.co/browse/DEMO-102): [NovaeZSEOBundle](https://github.com/Novactive/NovaeZSEOBundle/) is now included in Studio Demo.
-NovaeZSEOBundle includes a new Field Type that lets you manage your SEO strategy in very advanced and powerful ways.
+NovaeZSEOBundle includes a new field type that lets you manage your SEO strategy in very advanced and powerful ways.
 -   [DEMO-100](https://issues.ibexa.co/browse/DEMO-100): We also improved the way we provide personalization in the site using a profiling block and letting the end user manage their preferences by themselves.
 In this new version, the end user, once logged on the site, can access a page where they can define their content preferences.
 See [here](https://ez.no/Blog/Personalization-Does-Not-Have-to-Be-that-Complex) for more information.

 ## Full list of new features, improvements and bug fixes since v1.9.0